When writing PowerShell scripts, the best practice is to keep your scripts as simple as possible.

 Before we can get started with Dot-Sourcing, we need to understand a few concepts

 This is seen as the PS C:\PowerShell> in the terminal window If you are using Relative Paths, and things are failing, normally it is due to the $PWD, as we will see a bit later in this demonstration.

-2 different types of Paths Relative: This is relative to the present working directory Absolute: This is the exact path to the file
+2 different types of Paths - Relative: Relative to the present working directory - Absolute: This is the exact path to the file

 Now that we have an understanding of how the paths work with dot sourcing, the let’s see how to use dot-sourcing.
 Show the (dot) in front of the path